scDataset: Scalable Data Loading for Deep Learning on Large-Scale Single-Cell Omics: Results

-All experiments were conducted on an NVIDIA DGX Station with 256GB RAM, an Intel Xeon E5-2698 v4 CPU, and 5TB of \gls{ssd} storage.
-Unless otherwise specified, a fixed batch size of 64 was used for all benchmarks.
+All experiments were conducted on an NVIDIA DGX Station with 256GB RAM, an Intel Xeon E5-2698 v4 CPU, and 5TB SATA SSD storage.
+We used a fixed minibatch size of 64 throughout all the experiments.

-\subsection{Data loading throughput}
+\subsection{Data Loading Throughput}

-We evaluated data loading speed by measuring single-core throughput (samples per second).
-Each data loader was warmed up for 30 seconds, followed by 120 seconds of measurement per condition.
-We benchmarked scDataset using seven block sizes (1, 2, 4, 8, 16, 32, 64) and seven fetch factors (1, 2, 4, 8, 16, 32, 64) on the AnnData, HuggingFace, and BioNeMo datasets.
-For AnnData, AnnLoader served as a baseline.
+We measured single-core throughput (samples per second) across a grid of block sizes $b \in \{1, 4, 16, 64, 256, 1024\}$ and fetch factors $f \in \{1, 4, 16, 64, 256, 1024\}$.
+Each configuration was warmed up for 30 seconds followed by 120 seconds of measurement.
+AnnLoader, the standard PyTorch data loader for AnnData, served as the baseline.

-The performance of scDataset depends not only on the sampling strategy but also on how efficiently the storage backend serves data requests.
-While scDataset delivers requests in an optimal format for batch retrieval, the actual data access pattern---whether batched or as individual queries---is determined by the backend implementation.
-As a result, improvements from increasing the fetch factor are observed only when the backend supports efficient batched reads.
-Notably, very large fetch factors can slightly degrade throughput due to the increased computational overhead of in-memory shuffling of large buffers.
+Figure~\ref{fig:throughput_anndata} shows that scDataset's throughput increases substantially with both parameters.
+At $b=1$ and $f=1$, scDataset matches AnnLoader's baseline of ${\sim}20$ samples/sec (pure random sampling).
+Increasing block size enables contiguous reads that modern storage systems handle efficiently, while higher fetch factors allow the HDF5 backend to batch multiple read requests.
+At the largest tested values ($b=1024$, $f=1024$), scDataset achieves over \textbf{204$\times$} higher throughput than the baseline.
+Notably, throughput plateaus once the block size exceeds $m \times f$ (minibatch size $\times$ fetch factor), since at this point the entire fetch consists of a single contiguous read: larger blocks provide no additional I/O benefit when the fetch already retrieves cells sequentially.

-Results are presented in Figure~\ref{fig:speed_bench_anndata} (AnnData), Figure~\ref{fig:speed_bench_huggingface} (HuggingFace), and Figure~\ref{fig:speed_bench_bionemo} (BioNeMo).
-As expected, scDataset with block size 1 and fetch factor 1 matches the baseline performance.
-On AnnData, increasing both block size and fetch factor yields up to a \textbf{48$\times$} speed-up over AnnLoader (block size 64, fetch factor 64).
-For HuggingFace and BioNeMo, throughput improves with larger block sizes, reaching up to \textbf{27$\times$} and \textbf{18$\times$} speed-ups, respectively, at block size 64.
+We also benchmarked scDataset on HuggingFace Datasets and BioNeMo-SCDL formats, achieving over \textbf{47$\times$} and \textbf{25$\times$} speedups respectively.
+These results are reported in Appendix~\ref{app:alternative_backends}.
+Multiprocessing performance with AnnData is evaluated in Appendix~\ref{app:multiprocessing}.